go-goracle/goracle/README.md

 ## Not tested (yet) ##
 LONG, LONG RAW, BFILE

+# Usage and intentions #
+I haven't had the pressure to force me understanding database/sql - yet.
+I've ported cx_Oracle because I'm using Python with Oracle most of, and no featureful OCI binding has existed for Go that time.
+Thus I'm fluent with cx_Oracle and that means goracle/oracle.

+BUT I'd start and stick with database/sql as long as it is possible
+- my impression is that Go's standard library is very high quality.

+Of course if you need to use Oracle's non-standard features (out bind variables, returning cursors, sending and receiving PL/SQL associative tables...) then goracle/oracle is the straight choice.

+For simple (connection, Ping, Select) usage, and testing connection (DSN can be tricky), see [conntest](conntest/main.go).

 # Debug #
 You can build the test executable (for debugging with gdb, for example) with